 |Eschatology||Pentecostalism is premillennial, meaning it interprets the 1,000-year period described in Revelation 20:1-6 literally.
 The millennium occurs after the rapture, the seven-year tribulation, and the Second Coming.||CGCT is premillennial, holding to a rapture, seven-year tribulation, and a literal 1,000-year reign of Christ on the earth|

-* The so-called “Oneness Pentecostalism” denomination, also referred to as the “Jesus Only Movement” isn’t Trinitarian.
+* The so-called “Oneness Pentecostalism” denomination, also called the “Jesus Only Movement,” isn’t Trinitarian.
 However, orthodox Pentecostals, like the Assemblies of God and the Church of God (Cleveland, Tennessee), don’t fellowship with Oneness Pentecostal churches.
-(Also see Pentecostal vs Evangelical: What’s the Difference?)
+(Also see Pentecostal vs. Evangelical: What’s the Difference?)

 Many people know that the terms "Pentecostal" and "charismatic" are associated with certain beliefs, churches, and people in modern Christianity but aren't sure how they compare.
 Although the terms...